University of Pennsylvania, B.A.

 After passing the Pennsylvania Bar exam, Bourne reported to military basic training, as a recruit into the Pennsylvania Army National Guard.
 He then served as Motor Sergeant for Troop A, 1st Squadron, 223d Cavalry in Philadelphia.
 He completed his military service in 1973.

-Bourne joined Bennett, Bricklin and Saltzburg as a member in February 2002.
+Bourne joined Bennett, Bricklin & Saltzburg as a member in February 2002.
 This firm continues the dedication to clients that Bourne learned beginning in 1967.

-He serves as a Judge Pro Tem in the Philadelphia Court of Common Pleas in both the Civil Division and the Commerce Court.
-For 10 years he was an arbitrator for the New York Stock Exchange.
+He serves as a Judge Pro Tem in the Philadelphia Court of Common Pleas in both the Civil Division and the Commerce Court and for 10 years he was an arbitrator for the New York Stock Exchange.

 Bourne served as Chair of the Philadelphia Bar Association Committee on Professional Guidance, which provides confidential ethics advice to lawyers.
 He has served continuously on that committee for 40 years.
 He is also a member of the Pennsylvania Bar Association Ethics Committee, which provides confidential ethics advice for attorneys throughout the Commonwealth of Pennsylvania.
 He currently serves as co-chair of the Professional Responsibility Committee for the Philadelphia Bar Association.